stefanprodan/appmesh-eks/README.md

 This guide walks you through setting up AppMesh on Amazon Elastic Container Service for Kubernetes (EKS).

+The AppMesh integration with Kubernetes is made our of the following components:

+* Kubernetes custom resources
+    * `meshes.appmesh.k8s.aws` defines a logical boundary for network traffic between the services
+    * `virtualnodes.appmesh.k8s.aws` defines a logical pointer to a Kubernetes ClusterIP service
+    * `virtualservices.appmesh.k8s.aws` defines the routing rules for a service inside the mesh
+* CRD controller - keeps the custom resources in sync with the AppMesh control plane
+* Admission controller - injects the Envoy sidecar and assigns Kubernetes pods to AppMesh virtual nodes
+* Prometheus - collects and stores Envoy's metrics

 Prerequisites:

 * AWS CLI (default region us-west-2)